EdexcelPhysicsExam Board Revision

 Exam Questions

-Describe and explain the effects of friction on motion.
+Describe and explain the factors affecting friction between two surfaces.
 [6 marks]

 6 marks